 Ready or not, teachers and students are about to come back to school!
 Why not be a little creative in welcoming them back?
 Depending on what assets you have (time for planning, talent on staff, etc.) may determine if your efforts are a solo act or more of a group effort.
 Either way, your staff and students are sure to feel welcomed and happy to be back.
 Here are a few ideas that you might want to consider that won’t break the bank or require you to recruit Disney.

 Getting to know others is a great way to build camaraderie among your staff.
 Sometimes, though, the back-to-school to-do list is too full to allow you the flexibility to build in all the activities you’d like to do.
-Why not use Flipgrid to introduce yourself to the group using this template: share your name and what you do, one thing you are excited about this school year, and one fun thing you enjoy doing when not at school.
-Here is a sample Flipgrid Intro sandbox that you can jump in and record your own and see what others say that join in (be sure to use the password intro123 to access the sandbox).
+Why not use Flip to introduce yourself to the group using this template: share your name and what you do, one thing you are excited about this school year, and one fun thing you enjoy doing when not at school.
+Here is a sample Flip Intro sandbox that you can jump in and record your own and see what others say that join in (be sure to use the guest password Leadership to access the sandbox).

-Since Microsoft purchased Flipgrid earlier this year, all educators can enjoy the great features of Flipgrid without having to pay.
+Microsoft purchased Flipgrid (now Flip) and made it completely free to everyone!
+Educators can enjoy all the great features without having to worry about freemium issues.
 This has to be one of the best free tools for educators and leaders to use!
-And, since each Flipgrid has to be password protected, you don’t have to worry about outsiders accessing your activities or seeing videos of staff and students.
-To find more great ideas of using Flipgrid, consider searching on Twitter for #flipgridFever or take a look at the resources they have curated for you.
+And, since each Flip has to be password protected, you don’t have to worry about outsiders accessing your activities or seeing videos of staff and students.
+To find more great ideas of using Flip, consider searching on Twitter for #flipgridFever or take a look at their blog to more ideas.

 YouTube Welcome Back to School